axingjia/Journey_to_Best_Strategies_to_Everyday_Life/README.md

 ## Dealing with personal finance
 * It's more about spending enough time to research, read, and find out about answers.
 And about being skeptical about any advices you get

+## Dealing with spirituality
+* Its more about authoritative guidance, with a bit of personal moral compass on guiding and telling whats right or wrong.